tucker-m/pact-ruby/README.md

 There's a method, `provider_param()`, that is available inside of a provider state's `set_up` block.
 It takes two arguments.
 The first is a symbol, which should match one of the parameter names you specified in the request.
-The second argument is the value that should be filled in for that parameter.
+The second argument is the value to fill in for that parameter.

 ```ruby
 provider_state 'some state' do